abhiwand/atk/doc/source/ds_intellij.rst

 These instructions assume you have already installed

 - Python 2.6
-- Intel Analytics Python Rest Client
+- Intel Analytics Python Rest Client and required dependencies
 - `IntelliJ IDEA <http://www.jetbrains.com/idea/>`_

 Verify the "Python" plugin is enabled in IntelliJ by choosing :menuselection:`File --> Settings`,